thoughtbot/factory_bot/GETTING_STARTED.md

 exists or you attempt to override it.

 Within Factory Girl's dynamic attributes, you can access ignored attributes as you would expect.
-If you need to access the proxy in a Factory Girl callback, you'll need to declare a second block argument (for the proxy) and access ignored attributes from there.
+If you need to access the evaluator in a Factory Girl callback, you'll need to declare a second block argument (for the evaluator) and access ignored attributes from there.

 Associations